Pokémon Horizons – Rising Hope: Release

-In Japan, CoroCoro Comic released a first look at the "Mega Voltage" arc, which teased a timeskip.
-The following day, The Pokémon Company announced that the new arc of the Pokémon anime would begin airing on April 11 of that year.
-A new trailer and poster were released a week later on March 21, showcasing the return of Mega Evolutions and a new male character named Uruto.
+On March 13, 2025, CoroCoro Comic released a first look at the "Mega Voltage" arc, which teased a timeskip.
+On March 14, The Pokémon Company announced that the new arc of the Pokémon anime would begin airing on April 11 of that year.
+Following the end of the "Rayquaza Rising" arc, a new trailer and poster were released a week later on March 21, showcasing the return of Mega Evolutions and a new male character named Ult, voiced by Natsumi Fujiwara.
 On August 22, 2025, a three-part special arc titled "Episode: Mega Evolution" was announced, along with a trailer and poster.
-After the conclusion of the "Mega Voltage" arc, The Pokémon Company revealed that a new arc, titled "Rising Again", would begin broadcasting on October 31, focusing on the group's adventures at Blueberry Academy.
+After the conclusion of the "Mega Voltage" arc in September 2025, The Pokémon Company revealed that a new arc, titled "Rising Again", would begin broadcasting on October 31 of that same year, focusing on the group's adventures at Blueberry Academy.

-In the United States, The Pokémon Company announced that a third season of Pokémon Horizons, titled Pokémon Horizons: Season 3 – Rising Hope, was scheduled for release on the streaming service Netflix on January 6, 2026.
-In the United Kingdom, the first part of Rising Hope was released on BBC iPlayer on October 27, 2025.
+In the United States, The Pokémon Company announced that a third season of Pokémon Horizons, titled Pokémon Horizons: Season 3 – Rising Hope would release on the streaming service Netflix on January 6, 2026.
+In the United Kingdom, the first eleven episodes of Rising Hope were released simultaneously on BBC iPlayer and CBBC on October 27, 2025.

 Music

-The Japanese opening themes are "Get Back" (ゲット・バック, Getto bakku) by Yuzu and "Iolite" (アイオライト, Aioraito) by Eve.
-The Japanese ending themes are "Ready Go" by Me:I, "YUU" (尤, YUU) by Yuzu and "Asleep or Awake" (ねてもさめても, Netemo Sametemo) by Polkadot Stingray.
-Its English opening theme is "Evolving Again" by Haven Paschall.
+The Japanese opening themes are "Get Back" (ゲット・バック, Getto bakku) performed by Yuzu for 21 episodes and "Iolite" (アイオライト, Aioraito) performed by Eve for 21 episodes.
+The Japanese ending themes are "Ready Go" performed by Me:I for 20 episodes, "YUU" (尤, YUU) performed by Yuzu for 3 episodes and "Asleep or Awake" (ねてもさめても, Netemo Sametemo) performed by Polkadot Stingray for 22 episodes.

+Its English opening theme outside of Asia is "Evolving Again" performed by Haven Paschall, while its intsrumental version serves as the ending theme.
+In Asia, the Japanese opening theme song "Get Back" by Yuzu is used as the English opening theme, while the Japanese ending theme song "Ready Go" serves as the ending theme.